Professional Development: Fall Institute 2015

 The Seventh Annual Institute Day was held Friday, Oct.
 16, 2015 from 8:30 a.m. to 1:30 p.m. at the Doudna Fine Arts Center at EIU.

-Each fall, teachers gather at Coleman Hall on the campus of Eastern Illinois University to attend the Eastern Illinois Writing Project and The Teaching with Primary Source Project at EIU Institute Day program.
-This free Institute Day runs from 8:30 a.m. -1:30 p.m. and includes teacher-driven presentations and workshops that allow both attendees and presenters to share effective ideas and confer with one another, emphasizing our belief that the best teachers of teachers are other teachers.
+Each fall, teachers gather at on the campus of Eastern Illinois University to attend the Eastern Illinois Writing Project and The Teaching with Primary Source Project at EIU Institute Day program.
+This FREE Institute Day runs from 8:30 a.m. -1:30 p.m. and includes teacher-driven presentations and workshops that allow both attendees and presenters to share effective ideas and confer with one another, emphasizing our belief that the best teachers of teachers are other teachers.

 2013 Eastern Illinois Writing Project and The Teaching with Primary Source Project at EIU Institute Day, "Teaching with Primary Sources, Literacy, Diversity, and the Common Core Standards Across the Curriculum." - View the program here.

 2012 Eastern Illinois Writing Project and The Teaching with Primary Source Project at EIU Institute Day, "Creative Teaching That Meets the Standards: Integrating Reading and Writing Throughout the Curriculum."
 View the program here.